libvips/libvips/doc/using-C.md

 # Using libvips from C

-VIPS comes with a convenient, high-level C API.
+libvips comes with a convenient, high-level C API.
 You should read the API docs for full details, but this section will try to give a brief overview.

 ## Library startup

-When your program starts, use VIPS_INIT() to start up the VIPS library.
+When your program starts, use VIPS_INIT() to start up libvips.
 You should pass it the name of your program, usually `argv[0]`.
 If you call vips_shutdown() just before you exit, libvips will attempt to free all resources.
 This can help leak checking, but is not required.

-VIPS_INIT() is a macro to let it check that the libvips library you have linked to matches the libvips headers you included.
+VIPS_INIT() is a macro to let it check that the libvips shared library you have linked to matches the libvips headers you included.

-You can add the VIPS flags to your %GObject command-line processing with vips_add_option_entries().
+You can add the libvips flags to your %GObject command-line processing with vips_add_option_entries().

 ## The #VipsImage class